XIAM

 • Propane (GS & 2 ETS) Drouin et al. J. Mol.
 Spectrosc.
 240, 227-237 (2006)

-• Pyruvic acid (1 rotor, GS & several non-interacting excited states) Kisiel et al., J. Mol.
+• Pyruvic acid (1 rotor, GS & several non-interacting excited states) Z. Kisiel et al., J. Mol.
 Spectrosc.
 241, 220-229 (2007)

-• Methyl formate-12C & -1-13C (1 rotor, TES) Maeda et al. J. Mol.
+• Methyl formate-12C & -1-13C (1 rotor, ETS) A. Maeda et al. J. Mol.
 Spectrosc.
 251, 293-300 (2008)

 • Dimethyl ether (GS) Endres et al. A&A 504, 635-640 (2009)

-• Pyruvonitrile (1 rotor, GS & several non-interacting excited states) Kisiel et al., J. Mol.
+• Pyruvonitrile (1 rotor, GS & several non-interacting excited states) Krasnicki et al., J. Mol.
 Spectrosc.
 260, 57-65 (2010)

-The ERHAM package, version v16g-R1 of Oct 2009
+The ERHAM package, version v16g-R3 of July 2013

-ERHAM.FOR Source listing
+ERHAM.FOR Source listing.

 ERHAM.EXE Executable for Win32 systems

-ERHAM.TXT Documentation file
+ERHAM.TXT Documentation file.

 Input and output examples